georgizk/ims-release/docs/apispec.md

 -----|------|------------
-projectId | integer | The unique id of the project under which the release was created releaseId | integer | The unique id of the release chapter | optional integer | The new chapter number version | optional integer | The new version number for the release status | optional string | The new status of the release
+projectId | integer | The unique id of the project under which the release was created releaseId | integer | The unique id of the release chapter | string | The new chapter number version | integer | The new version number for the release status | string | The new status of the release

 #### Response